 Koropuku (Big Tops) Hut was designated in 2004 as minimal maintenance.
 The most commonly used access route is via a tops track from the lower Otehake River.
-Frank King of Christchurch now has a maintain-by-community arrangement with DOC for the Hut and he and Honora Renwick have kept the access track open and in good condition over the years.
-DOC came in and did some maintenance on the track in 2021 but I'm not sure whether this is a one-off or not.
+Frank King and Honora Renwick of Christchurch have a maintain-by-community arrangement with DOC and have kept the track open and in good condition over the years.
+DOC Hokitika have put in a new toilet, and did some maintenance on the Hut and cut and sprayed the track in 2021 but I'm not sure whether this is a one-off or not.

 Otehake River.
 GPS Ref: E1496539/ N5259305 (BV21 965 593).
 Map BV21.
 Altitude 845m.
 Koropuku Hut is located in Arthur's Pass National Park, in the upper basin of Koropuku Creek.
 The Koropuku flows into the Otehake River, which is a tributary of the Taramakau River.
-Koropuku Hut and its main access route were adopted way back and maintained by Frank King and Honora Renwick of Christchurch after they noticed DOC was letting the Hut and routes run down.
-The Department did eventually get around to doing some maintenance in 2002, but volunteer input will remain crucial to the Hut's longer-term preservation.
+Koropuku Hut and its main access route were adopted way back and maintained by Frank King and Honora Renwick of Christchurch after they noticed the Hut and route deteriorating.
+The Department did do some maintenance in 2002 and again in 2021, but volunteer input will likely remain crucial to the Hut's longer-term preservation.
 Koropuku Hut has historically been low-use, receiving 6-10 visits per year, although in recent times this has increased somewhat with it being profiled on this and other backcountry websites, and blogs.
 The Koropuku valley is charming and picturesque and quite spectacular in its upper reaches.
 Deer and chamois are regularly encountered in the area and on rare occasions Kiwi have been seen or heard near the Hut.

 Access to Koropuku Hut is up the Taramakau valley from Aickens Corner on State Highway 73.
 Fords of the Otira and Otehake rivers are necessary, neither of which is worth messing with when rain causes them to rise above normal flows. so good weather window is essential and a few days extra provisions in case you need to wait for levels to drop.
 From the car park at Aickens Corner follow the markers along the paddock fenceline, then through a gate to the Otira River.
 The best crossing currently is a couple of hundred metres upstream from here where the River braids.
 Cross and head due east across a gorse island to the track start which is marked by a large orange triangle.
 If the Otira is unfordable there is a flood track down its TR from the Deception Footbridge.
 This adds a good hour to the trip and if the Otira is running high, the Otehake will most likely be as well.